Sacramento Elder Abuse Attorneys

 In California, elders are defined as persons 65 years and older and abusing them can have severe consequences.
 Criminal elder abuse occurs where any person who knows that a person is an elder and willfully causes or permits any elder to suffer or inflicts unjustifiable physical pain or mental suffering on the elder.
 It is the neglect, exploitation or harmful mistreatment of anyone older than 65 that should be punished.
-Contact a Sacramento injury lawyer immediately.
+Contact a Sacramento elder abuse lawyer immediately.

 Elder abuse can involve:

 There are a few different clues that can serve as signs of physical elder abuse.
 Keep in mind, these signs can suggest elder abuse, but can also suggest other complex issues.
-The best way to confirm, is by contacting a Sacramento injury lawyer if you notice any of these signs:
+The best way to confirm is by contacting a Sacramento injury lawyer if you notice any of these signs:

 Unfortunately, most abusers tend to be the elder’s family members, caregivers or advisors, whom you would expect to be solving the problems and helping the elder.
 As a result, hundreds of thousands of elder abuse cases are not reported each year.
 If you are a victim of elder abuse or suspect someone is, you must seek professional help immediately.
 The most important thing is to put a stop to the abuse, get the help you need and the compensation you deserve.

-Contact our offices in Folsom or Sacramento to discuss your injuries with a lawyer.
 We offer a free initial consultation to all new clients.
-You can reach us by phone at (916) 357-6767 or send us an email to schedule an appointment.
+You can reach us by phone at (916) 299-8131 or contact us online to schedule an appointment.